The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Stockings

-Okay, stockings are another one with a long history, dating back centuries to ancient civilizations.
-Then, they were made from materials such as silk, wool, or cotton & were typically thigh-high in length mostly designed to keep legs warm.
+Stockings also have a long history, dating back centuries to ancient civilizations.
+Then, they were made from materials such as silk, wool, or cotton and were typically thigh-high in length, designed to keep legs warm.

 Sheer Stockings